Creating a Symmetric Key to Encrypt Data Source Passwords

 /etc/zoomdata/ YourKeyStoreName .jks

-Next, you will edit the
+Next, you need to edit the

 file to add in the parameters needed for Zoomdata to integrate your symmetric key.
 If you have already logged into Zoomdata, be sure to log out first and close the browser.